uw-windc/windc_build/README.md

         gams build.gms

 Note that this build will work in both, Windows and UNIX/LINUX environments.
-See [the core documentation](core/README.md) for a description of all the subroutines within the buildstream.
+See [the core documentation](core/README.md) for a description of all the subroutines within the build stream.
+A description of the previous version of the WiNDC build stream is in the [WiNDC paper](https://windc.wisc.edu/windc.pdf) along with documentation of the models.

 By default, one version of the core WiNDC database will be generated and saved in the directory `core`: `WiNDCdatabase.gdx`.
 This is based on the least squares matrix balancing routine.
 An optional second dataset can be generated using the command line option `huber` to generate a version based on the Huber method.